 - The predominant use in the TC Secondary frontage is E(a).
 While the proportion of Vacant frontage is higher than that in the TC (TC) Primary frontage, it has been relatively stable recently.
-This is despite challenges including the changing nature of retail habits (accelerated by the pandemic), higher energy prices and overall increased costs due to recent high inflation. - 6.10 Fig. 6.b clearly shows that, since 2013, the proportion of E(a) frontage has remained relatively stable with a recent small decline.
-E(b) frontage was stable but has increased (partly due to the UCO changes) and has stablisied, while E(c) has slowly decreased. - 6.11 New permitted developments were introduced in 2013 which allowed greater flexibility of changes-of-use for retail units.
-These rights had little impact on the frontages because the proportions of uses have remained relatively stable since, with E(a) [formerly A1] use remaining the most prominent. - 6.12 Considering that much of the change from E(c) [formerly A2] to Sui Generis between 2013 and 2018 was due to the national reclassifying of bookmakers in 2015, there was little actual change experienced between use classes during this period.
+This is despite challenges including the changing nature of retail habits (accelerated by the pandemic), higher energy prices and overall increased costs due to recent high inflation. - 6.7 Fig. 6.b clearly shows that, since 2013, the proportion of E(a) frontage has remained relatively stable with a recent small decline.
+E(b) frontage was stable but has increased (partly due to the UCO changes) and has stablisied, while E(c) has slowly decreased. - 6.8 New permitted developments were introduced in 2013 which allowed greater flexibility of changes-of-use for retail units.
+These rights had little impact on the frontages because the proportions of uses have remained relatively stable since, with E(a) [formerly A1] use remaining the most prominent.

-- 6.13 During this period there was a decrease in the proportion of Vacant frontage, due to units coming back into use and also some starting to undergo redevelopment. - 6.14 There was, however, an increase in the proportion of Vacant frontage between 2018 and 2019, rising by 4.4 percentage points.
+- 6.9 Considering that much of the change from E(c) [formerly A2] to Sui Generis between 2013 and 2018 was due to the national reclassifying of bookmakers in 2015, there was little actual change experienced between use classes during this period. - 6.10 During this period there was a decrease in the proportion of Vacant frontage, due to units coming back into use and also some starting to undergo redevelopment. - 6.11 There was, however, an increase in the proportion of Vacant frontage between 2018 and 2019, rising by 4.4 percentage points.
 Some units previously vacant at the start of 2018 came back into use, but this was negated by the closure of the large units previously occupied by a Polish supermarket in West Gate and the BHF charity shop on the corner of Terminus Street.
 The rise in proportion of Vacant frontage continued, increasing by 5.2 percentage points between 2019 and 2020. - 6.14 Despite the Covid-19 pandemic and resulting national restrictions on retail and hospitality between Spring 2020 and Spring 2021, there was not a notable change experienced in the Secondary frontages between 2020 and 2021.
 Most of the changes which were experienced were due to the UCO changes and the way uses are recorded. - 6.15 Between 2021 and 2022, there was little recorded change.
 However, the proportion of Vacant frontage increased by 0.7 percentage points to 22.2%. - 6.16 Between 2022 and 2023, the most notable changes were the drops in E(a) and E(c) frontage, the small declines in E(b) and Misc. frontage and the increase in Vacant and Redevelopment frontage. - 6.17 The increase in Vacant frontage was mostly due to the closure of large units in Terminus Street, East Walk and East Gate.
-This increase meant that in 2023, Vacant frontage stood at its highest level since at least 2013 (data earlier than 2013 is incomplete).
-The proportion of Vacant frontage fell in 2024, partly due to the reclassification of the frontage of certain units as 'awaiting redevelopment' to clarify that they are vacant due to impending works.
+This increase meant that in 2023, Vacant frontage stood at its highest level since at least 2013 (data earlier than 2013 is incomplete). - 6.18 The most notable changes between 2023 and 2024 were minor increases in E(a) frontage and minor decreases in E(c), E(b) and Sui Generis frontage.
+Frontage classified as 'awaiting redevelopment' notably increased from zero because it was a new classification, while the amount of Vacant frontage fell due to some being reclassified as 'awaiting redevelopment'. - 6.19 The proportion of Vacant frontage fell in 2024, partly due to the reclassification of the frontage of certain units as 'awaiting redevelopment' to clarify that they were vacant due to impending works.